Chocolate Banana Muffins are rich, moist, and loaded with chocolate! Made with better-for-you ingredients without skimping on flavor.

-I’m obsessed with big bakery-style chocolate muffins, but I’d consider them more dessert than breakfast.
-So I decided to create a bakery-style chocolate muffin with ingredients good enough to pass for breakfast and these fit the bill!
+I’m obsessed with big bakery-style chocolate muffins, but if I’m being honest, those usually feel more like dessert than breakfast.
+So I set out to make a bakery-style chocolate muffin that still feels totally indulgent but uses ingredients I’m actually happy to call breakfast.
+And these absolutely hit the mark.

 Chocolate Banana Muffins Ingredients